carvel-dev/carvel/processes/weekly-content-sharing.md

 increase the project's visibility so that we can grow the community.

 We'd like this to be a lightweight effort (i.e. less formal than documentation).
-The topic being covered can be anything Carvel-related.
-Find something that's interesting to you.
+The topic being covered can be anything Carvel-related, something that interests you that you wish to share with the community. interesting to you.
 Some ideas include use case walkthroughs (one tool, multi-tool, w/ non-Carvel tools), concept explanations, introducing new features, or highlighting existing features.
 To broadcast awareness of our